eda-ricercatore/gulyas-scripts/notes/reviews/Rothman2016a.md

 Project portfolio is a means for the company, organization, or team to get things done, and is not one of the end goals of these entitites.
 It is "a pipeline of potential work" that flows through teams.
 It helps me make appropriate decisions to fulfill the needs of my stakeholders, such as customers and research advisors.
 One of the best practices for project portfolio management involves using adaptive, lean, and/or agile approaches (pp. 3).

 Lean and/or agile approaches for project portfolio management enable the review of small/sizeable portions of valuable work after such work has been completed to provide regular/frequent feedback.
 This enables the teams to adapt their immediate and near-term goals to adjust to needs reflected by the reviews and feedback (pp. 4).
+	- the lean and agile approaches enable management to (pp. 5-6):
+		- eliminate waste
+		- discover and eliminate roadblocks to throughput
+		- balancing the workload across teams and individuals
+		- optimizing for different/multiple goals and objectives of the organization, rather than just a subset of it
+		- "\[finishing\] valuable features in short time periods"
+		- reduce the set of partially completed work in my project portfolio

 Proposed procedure or workflow for project portfolio management, which involves project creation, project evaluation, project ranking (or ranking of projects), collaboration on projects, iterate on projects, evolve the goals of the projects, and measure (select metrics for evaluating project success, collect data for these metrics, and automatically analyze this data statistically and computationally) (pp. 4):
 + use an appointment calendar to schedule time allocations (e.g., hours, days, weeks, and months) for tasks that need to be completed for projects